-In this day and age, many public policy issues transcend local jurisdictions or can be too large for any one unit of government to undertake.
+In this day and age, many public policy issues transcend local jurisdictions or can be too large an undertaking for any one unit of government.
 Issues such as economic development, transportation, and environment require regional cooperation.
 Regional planning helps coordinate efforts and resources within a metropolitan area, providing state and federal governments with a unified vision for a region's future.
-As the official regional planning organization for the northeastern Illinois counties of Cook, DuPage, Kane, Kendall, Lake, McHenry, and Will, CMAP was mandated by state statute to develop and guide the implementation of the region's GO TO 2040 comprehensive plan.
-The plan builds on the region's assets, identifies shortcomings, and recommends actions to help sustain the region's economic vitality and global competiveness over the next 30 years.
+As the official regional planning organization for the northeastern Illinois counties of Cook, DuPage, Kane, Kendall, Lake, McHenry, and Will, CMAP was mandated by state statute to develop and guide the implementation of the region's first comprehensive regional plan, GO TO 2040.
+The plan builds on the region's assets, identifies shortcomings, and recommends actions that will help sustain the region's economic vitality and global competiveness over the next 30 years.